Lymphoma - Hodgkin's; Hodgkin's lymphoma; Hodgkins disease; HD

 Fatigue, nausea, diarrhea, dry mouth, skin irritation, and increased risk for infections are common short-term side effects of radiation therapy.
 These side effects generally go away after treatment is completed.

 Radiation therapy can cause more serious long-term complications, which is why researchers are working on techniques to reduce the radiation doses and increase the accuracy of the beams.
-These side effects generally depend on the radiation target site in the body.
+These complications generally depend on the radiation target site in the body.
 They include:

 - Chest radiation can lead to lung damage and difficulty breathing.
 Lung cancer risk may be increased, especially for people who are current or former smokers.
 Chest radiation may also increase the long-term risk for heart disease and heart attack.